sagemath/trac_to_gh/Issue 9807.md

 # Issue 9807: Upgrade numpy to 1.5b and scipy to 0.8

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9808

 Original creator: maldun